tlenex/node-busmq/README.md

 Publishes a message on the pubsub channel.
 Only currently subscribed clients will receive the message.

 * `message` - the message to publish
 * `callback` - invoked after the message was actually published. receives `err` and the number of subscribers that received the message.
+  _NOTE:_ when in cluster mode, the number of subscribers only includes the subscribers on the same redis node that received the publish request and not across all the cluster

 ##### pubsub#subscribe()